• Modified: Feb 8, 2025 • Read in: 8 mins

 - Talk to a trusted friend or family member.

-Research shows holding a grudge can harm your physical and mental health, deplete your energy, minimize your future success, and can lead to depression and anxiety.
+Research shows holding a grudge can harm physical and mental health, consume your energy, limit your future success, and even lead to depression and anxiety.

 Holding a grudge makes you hurt longer and heal slower.